project-oak/silveroak/cava/README.md

 ## Nand Game Examples
-Some of the circuits described on the [Nand Game]((http://nandgame.com/)) web page have been implemented in Cava, along with proofs about correct operation, which are availavle at the [Cava Nand Game Examples](https://github.com/project-oak/oak-hardware/tree/master/nandgame/README.md) page.
+Some of the circuits described on the [Nand Game]((http://nandgame.com/)) web page have been implemented in Cava, along with proofs about correct operation, which are available at the [Cava Nand Game Examples](https://github.com/project-oak/oak-hardware/tree/master/nandgame/README.md) page.